Thelip-bytes/Neartrip/README.md

 * **📅 Date-fns** - Modern JavaScript date utility library
 * **🪝 ReactUse** - Collection of essential React hooks for modern development

+---

+## 🌱 About NearTrip

+**NearTrip** was born from a simple insight:

+> *"We often chase distant adventures, forgetting the peace and beauty that exists just around the corner."*

+Whether you're looking for a weekend trail, a hidden lake, a nearby hilltop, or just a quiet park to unwind — **NearTrip helps you find and plan trips that are:**

+* **Local** – Discover nature within a short drive or bike ride
+* **Affordable** – No hotels, flights, or huge plans needed
+* **Spontaneous** – Weekend trips, post-work hikes, or early morning walks
+* **Community-Driven** – Get tips and reviews from nearby explorers

+---

 ## 🎯 Why This Scaffold?

 * **🏎️ Fast Development** - Pre-configured tooling and best practices